4-H Project Record Sheets

 - • complete scholarship applications, job resumes, etc.

-The same Record Sheet is used for all of our Arts & Crafts projects: Artificial Floral Design, Basic Craft Other, Basketry, Ceramics-Handbuilt, Ceramics-Poured, Fine Arts, Latch Hook, Leather, Needlecraft, Needlecraft Other, Plastercraft/Resin, Scrapbooking, Soft Dolls & Toys, Reclaimed Treasures, Wearable Art, and Wreaths.
+The same Record Sheet is used for all of our Arts & Crafts projects: Artificial Floral Design, Basic Craft Other, Basketry, Ceramics-Handbuilt, Ceramics-Poured, Fine Arts, Jewelry Making, Latch Hook, Leather, Needlecraft, Needlecraft Other, Plastercraft/Resin, Scrapbooking, Soft Dolls & Toys, Reclaimed Treasures, Wearable Art, and Wreaths.

 Collections • Consumer Meats • Creative Writing • Exploring through Books •